briakitten/personal-website-nuxtjs/content/posts/chinchilla-game.md

 ---
-title: How I made my first solo game (for a game jam)
+title: How I made my first solo game in 48 hours
-description: "What It's Like to be Reincarnated as a Chinchilla," a game made in 48 hours.
+description: What It's Like to be Reincarnated as a Chinchilla, a game made in 48 hours
+img: blog2.png
 slug: chinchilla-game
 date: March 11, 2022
 index: 1